hautelook/halo-react-test/README.md

 Reference device is a 15" laptop screen (no retina) using Chrome.

-   * The grid of events should start 48px from the top of the webpage
+   * The grid of events should start 48px from the top of the webpage and be centered.
+The width of the grid should not exceed 960px.
    * The first event will be a large image.
 Use the `http://hautelook.com/rels/images/event-hero` link relation in the json response.
-Note: the first image has the title burned into the image.
+      * Note: the first image has the title burned into the image.
-   * All subsequent images be side by side.
-Use the `http://hautelook.com/rels/images/event-square` link relation in the json response.
+   * All subsequent images will be side by side.
+Use the `http://hautelook.com/rels/images/event-main` link relation in the json response.
    * Each row has 36px of whitespace beneath it.
-   * The smaller, side by side, images have 16px of whitespace.
+   * The smaller, side by side, images have 16px of whitespace in between them.
    * The event title is Arial 18px, color #fff
    * The rectangle border at the bttom of the smaller images is rgb(44,56,87) with 75% opacity
    * If there are an odd number of events, show the last image on the left side and leave the right side blank.